KrishnaPG/juttle-googleanalytics-adapter/README.md

 ### Read options

-Since google analytics returns aggregate data, the only supported query pattern using Juttle uses a combination of [read](http://juttle.github.io/juttle/processors/read/) and [reduce](http://juttle.github.io/juttle/processors/reduce/), using the general form:
+The Google Analytics API exposes metrics for various event counts which can be aggregated across various dimensions.
+To access these counts in Juttle, you need to use a combination of [read](http://juttle.github.io/juttle/processors/read/) and [reduce](http://juttle.github.io/juttle/processors/reduce/), following the general form:

 `read ga [options] | reduce [-every interval] v1=sum(metric1) [,v2=sum(metric2),...] [by dimension1, dimension2, ...]`